 Domain name application gives phishers a new foe

 12/20/07, Board, State Unite to Buy Crow’s Nest; Jim Lawrence and Tracy Bell

 The Stafford County Board of Supervisors debated many subjects in their last meeting of 2007 on Tuesday, but the most momentous was a resolution on the preservation of Crow’s nest and a public hearing on Aquia Towne Center.

-During a closed session, the board came up with a plan to preserve a potion of Crow’s Nest.
+During a closed session, the board came up with a plan to preserve a portion of Crow’s Nest.